 the Reinius lab

-Advancing RNA/DNA sequencing technology: High-throughput sequencing is key in our work, and is increasingly utilized in medicine.
+Advancing RNA/DNA sequencing technology: High-throughput sequencing is key to our work, and is increasingly utilized in biomedicine.
 We are working to develop and improve methods for RNA and DNA sequencing, tailoring the methods to maximize information yield in the context of specific assays.

 Karolinska Institutet, Solna, Stockholm